 That said, anything flashy, distracting, short, or revealing is out, no matter the theme.
 Leave the $2 flip flops, the low v-dress, and the ripped denim at home.
 It should go without saying but white is also out, as that color belongs to the bride.

 You can't go wrong with a cocktail dress, but that's certainly not the only option.
+Remember, the dress code relies heavily on the where/when, but consider this your guideline.
 We've listed some ideas below.

 - Nice sundress